Returning to Oneness: Christian Nondualism

 “Every adventure allegorically retelling the same essential truth, which was that we are all so much more than we have been led to believe.
 We are the random spark in the vacuum and the eternal ripple that spreads infinitely from its serendipitous source.
 We are all of it.
 Everything that has been, will be, or ever could be.”

 Before there was separation, there was Oneness.
 Before there was striving, there was stillness.
-In the beginning—and even now—there is only God, in whom we live, move, and have our being.
+In the beginning—and even now—there is only the I AM, in whom we live, move, and have our being.

 To live nondually is to awaken from the illusion of separation and return to the wholeness that has always been.
 It is to see through the eyes of Christ, who knew himself not as apart from God but as one with the Father—and who came to show us that the same is true for us.
 “I am in the Father, and you are in me, and I am in you” (John 14:20).

 Nondualism is not an abstract idea; it is an embodied awareness.
 It is knowing that the ground beneath your feet, the breath in your lungs, and the light in your neighbor’s eyes all pulse with the same divine Life.
 We do not have to reach upward to find God.
-We awaken inward, remembering that we have never left.
+We awaken inward, remembering that we are Imago Dei, made in the image/likeness of God.

 This is the heart of the nondual way that Jesus taught: